Movie Review: “Unforgettable”

 The Writing (-10pts)

-Easily one of the best parts of this movie.
+Rosario Dawson was easily one of the best parts of this movie.
 Her performance made this movie watchable, as she delivered the dramatic and charismatic performance that made her character both relatable and interesting.
-The were a few scenes in which she significantly out performs everyone else in the movie even though she was not given much to work with.
-Her character was a bit dumb at times but she still makes the audience care about her character in an otherwise weak movie.
-It is always an impressive thing, to me, when an actor or actress' talent can shine through an otherwise bad movie and that was the case with Rosario Dawson in this movie.
-Bad movies can sometimes hurt a performer's career or reputation but, have no fear, Rosario Dawson will survive this one just fine.
+The were a few scenes in which she significantly out performed everyone else in the movie, even though she was not given much to work with.
+Her character was a bit dumb at times, but she still made the audience care about her character in an otherwise weak movie.
+It is always an impressive thing to me when an actor or actress' talent can shine through an otherwise bad movie and that was the case with Rosario Dawson in this movie.
+Bad movies can sometimes hurt a performer's career or reputation, but have no fear, Rosario Dawson will survive this one just fine.
 I did not like this movie, but I can admit that Rosario Dawson did a great job with her part in it.

-Tessa Connover is the centerpiece of this movie.
-She is the villain, she was the plot, and she was the suspense.
+Tessa Connover was the centerpiece of this movie.
+She was the villain, she was the plot, and she was the suspense.
 This story needed this character to work, but she just did not work for me.
-There were some scenes in which she is creepy and menacing but, as a whole, she is a one villain that is so obvious in her obsession that ir took away all of the suspense and all the uncertainty.
-A movie like this can only be as good as its villain and Tessa Connover was extremely poorly developed which made for a fairly boring movie-going experience for most of this movie.
+There were some scenes in which she was creepy and menacing, but as a whole, she was a one-note villain that was so obvious in her obsession that it took away all of the suspense and all of the uncertainty.
+A movie like this can only be as good as its antagonist, and Tessa Connover was not a great antagonist.

 The entire plot of this movie led to a couple of questions.
 The first: will David see his ex-wife for who she really is?
-When both Julia and Tessa survive this feud and be able to put all this behind them?
-I won't be answering either of those questions here but I will tell you that the ending is pretty anti-climactic.
-To be more specific, everything after the fight).
-The whole film villifies Tessa Connover but the audience is expected to sympathize with her during her final scene in this movie.
-My response?
-No!
-You are a dangerous lunatic.
-You've always been a dangerous lunatic.
-Shut up.
+The second: will both Julia and Tessa survive this feud and be able to put all this behind them?
+I will not be answering either of those questions here, but I will tell you that the ending was pretty anti-climactic.
+To be more specific, everything after the fight was anti-climactic.
+The whole movie villified Tessa Connover, but the audience was expected to sympathize with her.

 The whole movie led up to a showdown between Julia and Tessa.
 Audiences will be able to feel the building tension from the first time the two met, and it only built from there.
-Then there was a whole movie that leads up to this fight.
-The story leading up to it was not great, if I am being totally honest, but I really enjoyed this fight, it felt real and it felt brutal.
-Both characters took some good hits and gave them out just as hard.
-My only complaint is that the fight was too short and ended somewhat randomly.
-However the fight, while it was happening, was fun to watch.
+Then there was a whole movie that led up to this fight.
+The story leading up to it was not great, if I am being totally honest, but I really enjoyed this fight.
+It felt raw and it felt brutal.
+Both characters took plenty of hard hits, but gave out just as many.
+My only complaint was that the fight was too short and ended somewhat abrubtly, but the fight was fun to watch while it was happening.

-The worst part of the movie by far.
-None of the bad things that happen to Julia would have happened if she talked to her fiancé.
-The villain seems to be executing an elllaborate plan while also having no plan whatsoever.
-The film handles cell phones in a conveniently ridiculous way, but my list of plot issues could honestly go on and on.
-My point is that this movie is riddled with plot holes and lazy writing which makes for an, at times, irritating movie to watch.
+The worst part of the movie by far, was the writing.
+None of the bad things that happened to Julia would have happened if she had talked to her fiancé.
+The antagonist seemed to be executing an elaborate plan, while simultaneously seeming to have no plan whatsoever.
+The filmmakers also handled cell phones in a conveniently ridiculous way, but my list of plot issues could honestly go on and on.
+My point is that this movie was riddled with plot holes and lazy writing, which made this movie frustrating to watch at times.